Policies & Procedures

 Parkland Pathway

-Parkland Pathway to Illinois is an opportunity for qualifying Illinois high school graduates to attend Parkland College their first two years of college and then to gain guaranteed admission as a transfer student to certain UIUC majors.
-Participants are members of both the Parkland College and UIUC undergraduate communities.
-Among program benefits, participants receive personalized mentoring and academic counseling; are granted access to events and opportunities exclusive to the UIUC student body, including University Housing, libraries, extracurricular activities, and recreational facilities (additional fees apply); and are eligible to enroll in limited UIUC instruction as nondegree students in accordance with the appropriate tuition rate as determined by Parkland.
-Upon completion of the program, participants apply to UIUC as degree-seeking transfer students.
+Parkland Pathway to Illinois is an opportunity for qualifying Illinois high school graduates to attend Parkland College their first two years of college and then to gain guaranteed admission as a transfer student to certain University of Illinois Urbana-Champaign majors.
+Participants are members of both the Parkland College and University of Illinois Urbana-Champaign undergraduate communities.
+Among program benefits, participants receive personalized mentoring and academic counseling; are granted access to events and opportunities exclusive to the University of Illinois Urbana-Champaign student body, including University Housing, libraries, extracurricular activities, and recreational facilities (additional fees apply); and are eligible to enroll in limited University of Illinois Urbana-Champaign instruction as nondegree students in accordance with the appropriate tuition rate as determined by Parkland.
+Upon completion of the program, participants apply to University of Illinois Urbana-Champaign as degree-seeking transfer students.

 Review Parkland Pathway policies and procedures